Pricing and Valuation under the Real-World Measure: Preliminary Definitions and Assumptions

-In the following I often assume or show that there exists an equivalent martingale measure (EMM), an equivalent local martingale measure (ELMM) or an equivalent uniformly integrable martingale measure (EUIMM).
+In this work, we are often concerned with an equivalent martingale measure (EMM), an equivalent local martingale measure (ELMM) or an equivalent uniformly integrable martingale measure (EUIMM).
 A probability measure $\Q$ is said to be an E(L)MM with respect to $\textbf{F}$ if and only if \begin{enumerate} \item[(i)] $\Q$ is equivalent to $\P$ on $\mathcal{F}_\infty$ and \item[(ii)] every discounted price process $\{P_t\}$ is a (local) $\Q$-martingale with respect to $\textbf{F}$. \end{enumerate} The equivalence between $\Q$ and $\P$ on $\mathcal{F}_\infty$ is denoted by $\Q\sim\P$.
-Further, $\mathcal{M}^a_A(\textbf{F})$ ($\mathcal{U}^a_A(\textbf{F})$) is the set of all probability measures $\Q\sim\P$ such that the discounted price process $\{P_t\}$ of the subuniverse $A\subseteq\mathcal{A}$ is a (uniformly integrable) $\Q$-martingale with respect to $\textbf{F}$.\footnote{The superscript $a\in\mathcal{A}$ indicates the chosen numéraire asset.\fspace} Analogously, $\mathcal{L}^a_A(\textbf{F})$ denotes the set of all probability measures that are equivalent to $\P$ on $\mathcal{F}_\infty$ such that $\{P_t\}$ is a \emph{local} $\Q$-martingale with respect to $\textbf{F}$.
-Moreover, whenever I drop the subscript $A$, I mean that the corresponding martingale property holds for \emph{every} $\{P_t\}$ in the given asset universe.
+Further, $\mathcal{M}^a_A(\textbf{F})$ \big($\mathcal{U}^a_A(\textbf{F})$\big) is the set of all probability measures $\Q\sim\P$ such that the discounted price process $\{P_t\}$ in the subuniverse $A\subseteq\mathcal{A}$ is a (uniformly integrable) $\Q$-martingale with respect to $\textbf{F}$.
+The superscript ``$a$'' shall indicate the chosen numéraire asset $a\in\mathcal{A}$.
+Analogously, $\mathcal{L}^a_A(\textbf{F})$ denotes the set of all probability measures that are equivalent to $\P$ on $\mathcal{F}_\infty$ such that $\{P_t\}$ is a \emph{local} $\Q$-martingale with respect to $\textbf{F}$.
+Moreover, whenever I drop the subscript $A$, I mean that the corresponding martingale property holds for all $\{P_t\}$ in the given asset universe.